gbmhunter/blog/content/programming/signal-processing/digital-filters/kalman-filter/_index.md

 ## Overview

 The _Kalman filter_ is a digital filter which produces estimates of system variables (called _hidden variables_, because you cannot know their exact value) based of noisy measurements (data with uncertainty).
 The Kalman filter is a very common estimation algorithm used in many applications such as GPS/positional measurements, radar, robot kinematics.

+Kalman filters are relatively light of processing power requirements and memory usage[^bib-bzarg-kalman-filter-pictures], making them suitable for a range of embedded applications.

+The Kalman filter assumes the system variables are random and Gaussian distributed[^bib-bzarg-kalman-filter-pictures].

+A nieve approach would be to assume that the system variables are independent of one another.
+But this might not be the case, and if it's not, you're throwing away good information!
+The Kalman filter supports correlated variables, by the way of a _covariance matrix_.

+## Further Reading

+[How a Kalman Filter works, in pictures by Bzarg](https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/)[^bib-bzarg-kalman-filter-pictures] is a great article which explains the Kalman filter step-by-step using visual aids.
+It definitely helps you understand the Kalman filter in a intuitive fashion!

+## References

+[^bib-bzarg-kalman-filter-pictures]: Bzarg. _How a Kalman filter works, in pictures_.
+Retrieved 2022-09-04, from https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/.